The Soldier's Details

 Bluey was a Collie boy enlisting the same day as Tom Davidson, Harry Fuhrmann, Jack Isaac, Tom Finlay, ‘Toona’ Simmonds and ‘Bluey’ Quinn.

 Blue’s parents Matthew Dunlop Smith and Gertrude Josephine McGuiness married Perth 1905.
-They had a large family living in Collie where Matthew was a railway guard.
+They had a large family resided in Collie where Matthew was a railway guard.
+Raymond Matthew was the eldest of nine children.

 In 1915 their third son Cyril James tragically died at the age of 5 years.